fdelbos/colle/README.md

 };
 ```

-Call the `get` method to get a dependency.
+Inside the `start` function call the `get` method to get a dependency.